Brad Berg (Toronto)

 Tim Gitzel (Saskatoon)

 Tim Gitzel was appointed chief executive officer of Cameco on July 1, 2011 and has extensive experience in Canadian and international uranium mining activities through more than 20 years of senior management and legal experience.
 Tim was born and raised in Saskatchewan, graduated from the U of S College of Arts and Science in 1986 and received his Juris Doctor degree from the College of Law at the U of S in 1990.
-Tim currently serves as chair of the World Nuclear Association, is on the board of Washington-based Nuclear Energy Institute, is a governor with Junior Achievement of Saskatchewan, and is a member of the Edwards School of Business Dean’s Advisory Council.
+Tim is past chair and current board member of the World Nuclear Association, on the board of Washington-based Nuclear Energy Institute, a governor with Junior Achievement of Saskatchewan, and a member of the Edwards School of Business Dean’s Advisory Council.

 Michele Hollins, Q.C.
 (Calgary)

 Having grown up in Saskatchewan, Michele graduated with her Bachelor of Science from Texas Christian University in Fort Worth, Texas in 1987.
 She returned to Saskatchewan and obtained her Bachelor of Laws from the U of S in 1992.
 After clerking to the Saskatchewan Court of Queen’s Bench, she began her articles and then worked as an associate at McCarthy Tetrault in Calgary, Alberta.
 In 2001, Michele joined the firm of Dunphy Best Blocksom LLP where she became a partner in 2004 and received her Queen’s Counsel designation in 2008.